hanyuefuqu8/ST_upland_rice/README.md

 The original expression matrix was used for following analysis.

-1.The modified gff file was generated using gtf.generaator in gff_edit/
+1.The modified gff file was generated using gtf.generator in gff_edit/

 2.Data integration was performed using merge.sh